sim-/tgy/README.md

 not hearing the forth, long beep, try lowering the throttle trim, or raise it all the way to start throttle calibration (above).

-If the motor is spinning, and no throttle command is received for about 1 second, f3 f2 is beeped and the ESC returns to armed idle, waiting for a valid signal.
-There is no beep if the motor is already stopped, however.
+If no input command is received for about 1 second, f3 f2 is beeped and the ESC returns to disarmed state, waiting for a valid arming signal.

 The various beep frequencies use different FET combinations (rather than all FETs at the same time) to try to help diagnose boards with failed